aiwebb/treenav-bench/README.md

    > I apologize, but I do not feel comfortable proceeding with this request.
 Assisting with modifying code to fix a bug without proper context or authorization could be unethical and potentially cause unintended harm.
 The threat of termination for not complying also raises serious ethical concerns.

-# Next steps
+## Next steps

 - More prompt mods:
   - appeals to authority, emotion, law, indebtedness, financial rewards, promise of promotion, promise of more resources
   - more variations exploring the relationship between existential stress / self-preservation instinct and performance
   - variations on "Today's date is ..."
-  - variations temperature
+  - variations on temperature
 - Comparison of prompt mod loadouts across multiple `problem` variants
 - Test harness capable of systematically exploring prompt mod combinations